Days Gone Trophy Guide

 Killing any non-infected animal such as a Deer, Wolf or Bear will give you the opportunity to harvest meat from it by holding on its corpse.
 You can also hold on any plant-life — such as mushrooms — which you find in the wild and sell those here too.
 Nice to have a vegetarian option, I suppose.

-At this point, once you have done everything in the game, you should be around level 40-43 and will need to farm a bit of extra EXP for the final “Mr. Fahrenheit” trophy.
+At this point in our Days Gone Trophy Guide, once you have done everything in the game, you should be around level 40-43 and will need to farm a bit of extra EXP for the final “Mr. Fahrenheit” trophy.

 The best way to farm EXP points is to kill hordes.
 Every horde in Crater Lakes and Highway 97 will earn you 4000 EXP per completion and the hordes in Iron Butte and Lost Lakes will earn you 3000 EXP.
 Going north from there, the exp rewards decrease again but you should have more than enough without needing to do the ones in Cascade or Belknap.